 Generally, there is no statute of limitations or other deadline to file a claim for benefits.
 However, you are only eligible for benefits from the “effective date,” which is the date the VA receives the claim.
 This is important because it limits how much in retroactive benefits a veteran or dependent can receive; the longer you wait to apply, the more retroactive benefits you are potentially losing.

-You must file a Notice of Disagreement (NOD) with the VA letting them know that you dispute the decision they reached on all or part of your claim.
-You have up to a year from the date of the VA’s decision, but it is recommended that you file this as soon as possible to eliminate any unnecessary delay in the appeal of your claim.
-Once this Notice of Disagreement is filed, Perkins Studdard, LLP may be able to represent you in correcting the errors made in the initial decision so you get the VA benefits you deserve.
+You must file an appeal with the VA letting them know that you dispute the decision they reached on all or part of your claim.
+Under the Appeal Modernization Act, you have three different appeals lanes from which to choose.
+Which one is best depends on the facts and circumstances of your particular situation.
+Regardless of which appeal option you choose, you have up to a year from the date of the VA’s decision, but it is recommended that you file this as soon as possible to eliminate any unnecessary delay in the appeal of your claim.
+Once you receive a decision from VA, Perkins Studdard LLC may be able to represent you in correcting the errors made in the initial decision so you get the VA benefits you deserve.

 Many veterans receive a decision approving them for benefits on only some of their claimed disabilities, or they receive a disability rating at a lower percentage than they feel is appropriate.
-Even if you “won” on some of the issues, you can still file a Notice of Disagreement (NOD) on the other issues or the amount of the disability rating for those deemed service-connected.
+Even if you “won” on some of the issues, you can still file an appeal to receive the full benefits you deserve.
 There are other possible errors lurking in the decision, such as a later effective date, meaning you will not receive all the retroactive benefits to which you are entitled.
-Perkins Studdard, LLP is here to review those issues with you.
+Perkins Studdard LLC is here to review those issues with you.

 No. We handle veterans’ disability and pension claims with no up front cost.
 Your consultation is free and you only pay us if we recover something for you.
-Perkins Studdard, LLP charges a contingency fee in veterans’ claims, meaning we work for a percentage of what we recover for you from the VA.
+Perkins Studdard LLC charges a contingency fee in veterans’ claims, meaning we work for a percentage of what we recover for you from the VA.